awsdocs/amazon-vpc-user-guide/doc_source/VPC_Route_Tables.md

 + VPC peering connection

 If the destinations for the static and propagated routes are the same, the static route takes priority\.

+### Route priority for prefix lists<a name="route-priority-managed-prefix-list"></a>

+If your route table references a prefix list, the following rules apply:
++ If your route table contains a static route that overlaps with another route that references a prefix list, the static route with the destination CIDR block takes priority\.
++ If your route table contains a propagated route that overlaps with a route that references a prefix list, the route that references the prefix list takes priority\.
++ If your route table references multiple prefix lists that have overlapping CIDR blocks to different targets, we randomly choose which route takes priority\.
+Thereafter, the same route always takes priority\.
++ If the CIDR block in a prefix list entry is not valid for the route table, that CIDR block is ignored\.
+For example, in a subnet route table, if the prefix list contains an entry with a more specific CIDR than the VPC CIDR, that entry is ignored\.